DeanRTaylor1/G-Indexer/readme.md

 By default, the web server will start on port 8080.
 Open a web browser and navigate to http://localhost:8080 to use the search interface.
 ```

 You can also use the command-line interface to interact with the search engine.
+Run ./bin/gosearch cli

 Run ./gosearch --help for more information on available commands and options.

 ## Contributing